trustoncloud/tmxcaliber/README.md

 Details for supported
 ### Filter

-The `filter` operation allows you to filter relevant information from a ThreatModel JSON based on various criteria, such as future class, threat severity, or IAM permission.
+The `filter` operation allows you to filter relevant information from a ThreatModel JSON based on various criteria, such as feature class, threat severity, or IAM permission.
 ```sh
 $: tmxcaliber filter path/to/threatmodel.json --severity high
 ```